mogelbuster/Read-Only-Remover/README.md

 # Read-Only-Remover
-A simple windows service to remove the readonly flag from files and directories
+A simple windows service to remove the readonly flag from files and directories.
+Directories have all their files readonly flags removed recursively.